openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/conversion/_passes.md

 ### `-convert-declarations-to-VPUIP`: Convert declarations (constants and memory buffers) to VPUIP Dialect
 ### `-convert-layers-to-VPUIP`: Convert Layers Operations to VPUIP Dialect (UPA and DMA tasks)
 ### `-convert-sw-layers-to-VPUIP`: Convert Software Layers Operations to VPUIP SW_kernel
+### `-convert-view-ops-to-VPUIP`: Convert view-like Operations to VPUIP Dialect
-### `-convert-to-nce-ops`: Convert to NCE2 ops
+### `-convert-vpu-to-vpuip`: Convert VPU ops to NCE ops
 Convert ops which can be executed on NCE to explicit NCE ops.
-### `-convert-view-ops-to-VPUIP`: Convert view-like Operations to VPUIP Dialect